j-jzk/wtf/LANGUAGE.md

 ```

 ## Conditions and loops
-WTF supports `if` and `while` statements.
-The body is executed if the condition is non-zero.

 ### If
 An if statement is written like `if (condition) do_something` or like `if (condition) do_something else do_something`, where `do_something` is either a code block (`{ command; command; ... }`) or a single command.
 Please note that, like in C, if the _if_'s body is a single command, it must end with a semicolon `;`.